Small bike tips – how can I fit a Tailfin Rack or CargoPack?

 Positioning

-Where you attach the Rack/AeroPack on your seatpost can affect the total capacity.
+Where you attach the Rack, CargoPack to your seatpost can affect the total capacity.
 We’ve found that positioning the seat post connector higher up helps on small frames.
-The image below shows the difference in position (shown on a Cannondale Topstone in size XS; their smallest frame size)
+The image below shows the difference in position (shown on a Cannondale Topstone in size XS; their smallest frame size).

 side-on photo of bicycle and rack